-- 7.2.8 CAAB in consultation with the State of Registry, if appropriate, shall ensure that, with respect to those aeroplanes mentioned in paragraph 7.2.6 adequate provisions exist for: - a) receiving the reports of height-keeping performance issued by the monitoring agencies established in accordance with CAAB ANO 11, 3.3.5.1; and - b) taking immediate corrective action for individual aircraft, or aircraft type groups, identified in such reports as not complying with the height-keeping requirements for operations in airspace where RVSM is applied. - 7.2.9 An operator with RVSM approval shall ensure that a minimum of two aeroplanes of each aircraft type grouping of the operator have their height-keeping performance monitored at least once every 2 years or within intervals of 1 000 flight hours per aeroplane, whichever period is longer.
+- 7.2.8 CAAB in consultation with the State of Registry, if appropriate, shall ensure that, with respect to those aeroplanes mentioned in paragraph 7.2.6 adequate provisions exist for: - a) receiving the reports of height-keeping performance issued by the monitoring agencies established in accordance with ICAO Annex 11, 3.3.5.1; and - b) taking immediate corrective action for individual aircraft, or aircraft type groups, identified in such reports as not complying with the height-keeping requirements for operations in airspace where RVSM is applied. - 7.2.9 An operator with RVSM approval shall ensure that a minimum of two aeroplanes of each aircraft type grouping of the operator have their height-keeping performance monitored at least once every 2 years or within intervals of 1 000 flight hours per aeroplane, whichever period is longer.
 If the operator aircraft type grouping consists of a single aeroplane, monitoring of that aeroplane shall be accomplished within the specified period.

-Note. -Monitoring data from any regional monitoring programme established in accordance with CAAB ANO (OPS) Part-SPA Subpart-D may be used to satisfy the requirement.
+Note. -Monitoring data from any regional monitoring programme established in accordance with Annex 11, 3.3.5.2 may be used to satisfy the requirement.

-- 7.2.10 - a) No person shall operate an aircraft in airspace where a Regional Air Navigation Agreement, MNPS, or RVSM airspace has been prescribed, except in accordance with: - (1) The conditions of the procedures and restrictions required for this airspace; and - (2) A written authorization issued by the CAAB; - b).
-Provisions and procedures has been developed in ANO(OPS) Part - SPA which ensures that appropriate action will be taken in respect of aircraft and operators found to be operating in Regional Air Navigation Agreement, MNPS, or RVSM airspace without a valid specific approval.
+a.
+No person shall operate an aircraft in airspace where a Regional Air Navigation Agreement, MNPS, or RVSM airspace has been prescribed, except in accordance with:

+(1) The conditions of the procedures and restrictions required for this airspace; and

+- (2) A written authorization issued by the CAAB; - b.
+Provisions and procedures shall be established by CAAB which ensures that appropriate action will be taken in respect of aircraft and operators found to be operating in Regional Air Navigation Agreement, MNPS, or RVSM airspace without a valid specific approval.